 The ongoing war in Ukraine and the war recently commenced in the Middle East following the terrorist attack by Hamas, may impact the Company and its operations in a number of different ways, which are yet to be fully assessed and are therefore causing uncertainty.
-The Company works with third party sub-contractors for outsourced services, including software engineering and development, some of whom are based in Eastern Europe, including Ukraine.
-The Company also works with outsourced engineers and developers and third-party providers in other parts of the world, including the United States, Eastern Europe and Pakistan.
-While the continuing impact of this conflict these conflicts and the response of the United States and other countries to it them by means of trade and economic sanctions, or other actions is still unknown, any disruption of our ability to work with such contractors caused by this conflict these conflicts could require the Company to seek alternative sub-contractors at short notice, which may give rise to additional costs and delays in delivering software and product upgrades.
+The Company's principal concern is for the safety of the personnel who support from those regions.
+The Company works with third party sub-contractors for outsourced services, including software engineering and development, some of whom are based in Eastern Europe, including Ukraine, Europe.
+The Company also works with outsourced engineers and developers and third-party providers in other parts of the world, including the United States, Eastern Europe, India, and Pakistan, Latin America.
+While the continuing impact of these conflicts this conflict and the response of the United States and other countries to them by means of trade and economic sanctions, or other actions is still unknown, any disruption of it could disrupt our ability to work with such contractors caused by these conflicts could require certain contractors.
+The Company has taken steps to diversify its sub-contractor base, which may in the Company to seek alternative sub-contractors at short notice, which may term give rise to additional costs and delays in delivering software and product upgrades.

 The uncertainty impacting and potential interruption in energy and other supply chains resulting from military hostilities in Europe and the Middle East and the response of the United States and other countries to them by means of trade and economic sanctions, or other actions, may give rise to increases in costs of goods and services generally and may impact the market for our products as prospective customers reconsider additional capital expenditure, or other investment plans until the situation becomes clearer.
-On the other hand, the threat of increased cyber-attacks from Russia or other countries may prompt enterprises to adopt additional security measures such as those offered by the Company.
+On the other hand, the threat of increased cyber-attacks from Russia or other countries multiple threat actors, including state-sponsored organizations may prompt enterprises to adopt additional security measures such as those offered by the Company.

-For so long as the hostilities continue and perhaps even thereafter as the situations in Europe unfolds, and the Middle East unfold, we may see increased volatility in financial markets which may make it more difficult for the Company to raise additional capital at the time when it needs to do so, or for financing to be available on acceptable terms.
-All or any of these risks separately, or in combination, could have a material adverse effect on our business, financial condition, results of operations, and cash flows.
+For so long as the hostilities continue and perhaps even thereafter as the situations situation in Europe and the Middle East unfold, unfolds, we may see increased volatility in financial markets and a flight to safety by investors, which may impact our stock price and make it more difficult for the Company to raise additional capital at the time when it needs to do so, or for financing to be available on upon acceptable terms.
+All or any of these risks separately, or in combination could have a material adverse effect on our business, financial condition, results of operations, and cash flows.